intersystems-community/oex-documentation/docs/apps/submit.md

  - **Sent for Approval - We will get in touch with you shortly**: Your application is being reviewed.

-As soon as we review and approve your app it will ve visible in the catalog on the main page.
+As soon as we review and approve your app it will be visible in the catalog on the main page.